 When it comes to her relationship with National Jewish Health, Nancy Nightingale has always been a trailblazer.
 In 1961, she was one of the first members of the Junior Division of the Westchester Women’s Auxiliary, which raised funds for National Jewish Health in the Westchester area of New York.
 She was also the first donor in the New York area to give to the institution through the hospital’s vehicle-donation program.

 Nancy served as both the president and vice president of the Junior Division, helping raise money through various events including theater parties and thrift shops.
 The Westchester Women’s Auxiliary was one of 1,500 groups across the country that fundraised for National Jewish Health.

 “We got in on the ground floor,” Nancy says.
 “It was so special to me to help build something with a group of friends who felt as strongly about the cause as I did.”

-In addition to annual gifts and including National Jewish Health in her will, Nancy also established a charitable gift annuity (CGA), which provided her a way to give to the institution while also receiving fixed income for life.
+In addition to annual gifts and including National Jewish Health in her will, Nancy also established a charitable gift annuity (CGA), which enables her to give to the institution while also receiving fixed income for life.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
-Figures cited in examples are for hypothetical purposes only and are subject to change.
-References to estate and income taxes include federal taxes only.
-State income/estate taxes or state law may impact your results.
+Figures cited in any examples are for illustrative purposes only.
+References to tax rates include federal taxes only and are subject to change.
+State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.